 - Review evaluations and conduct supportive pre- and post-internship reflection sessions with interns.

 For more information, visit our Supervising an Academic Intern pages.

 Our staff are available to meet with students throughout the year to assist with their vocational discernment and career search needs.
 We are prepared to assist students with a range of activities, including: exploring majors, pursuing internships and jobs, conducting volunteer service, applying to graduate school, scholarships and fellowships, starting their own business, and much more.

 Each Piper Center coach specializes in several career fields.
 It may be helpful to direct students to particular coaches, depending on their major and/or career interest area.
 Here is a complete list of our staff members and their respective focus areas.
-Coaching appointments are all scheduled on Ole Career Central.
+Coaching appointments are all scheduled on Handshake.

 Peer Advisors are also available during the academic year to assist students with resumes and cover letters, train students on how to use Handshake, advise on choosing a major, help them navigate searches for job, internship, and volunteer opportunities, and work with them on identifying electronic and print resources for all of their vocational and career needs.
 Appointments are not necessary for meeting with Peer Advisors.
 Students can stop by the Piper Center in Tomson 270 any time during normal business hours.